telerik/winforms-docs/richtexteditor/features/spellcheck.md

 # Spellcheck

-The __RadRichTextEditor__ control is designed to support "spell checking as you type" by setting a single property and specifying a proper dictionary to it.
+The __RadRichTextEditor__ control is designed to support "*spell checking as you type*" by setting a single property and specifying a proper dictionary to it.
 This topic will explain you the following:

 * [Enabling SpellCheck](#enabling-spellcheck)

 * [Dictionaries](#dictionaries)